 Dyed Stones - Agate, Howlite, Quartz and More

 These brightly-colored tumbled stones are dyed agate.
 Before dying they were a uniform white or milky gray color.
+The dye has made them more colorful and appealing to many people!

-What Are Dyed Gemstones?
+What Are Dyed Tumbled Stones?

 Granite that contains an abundance of white feldspar readily accepts dye to produce brightly-colored tumbled stones.
 Most people would never guess that these colorful stones are granite.